 Labour minister says pandemic highlights need to settle on right-to-disconnect rules

-The federal labour minister says the COVID-19 pandemic has highlighted the need to give workers the ability to avoid work emails and text messages outside of business hours.
+The federal labour minister says the COVID-19 pandemic has highlighted the need to give workers the ability to avoid work emails and text messages as the lines between home and work lives blur.

 The idea, known as the right to disconnect, first came up as a proposed addition to the federal labour code almost three years ago.

+Governments in Canada and overseas have taken a closer look at the right-to-disconnect concept after France adopted a law in 2016 giving workers the right to turn off their electronic work devices outside of business hours over worries that employees were doing unpaid overtime, or being driven to burnout.

-But that was before the pandemic, which has seen the ranks of people working from home swell to five million as of last month, with 2.9 million of them doing so temporarily because of COVID-19.
+But that was before the pandemic that saw the ranks of people working from home swell to five million as of last month, with 2.9 million of them doing so temporarily because of COVID-19.

 Labour Minister Filomena Tassi points to the pandemic as a reason why the right to disconnect has become a bigger government priority.